New genetic technology helps solve decades-old serial killer case - NewsBreak

 Detectives added, “He stood still for a moment and then approached her.
 She started screaming as the suspect tried to pull the phone from her hand.
 She started striking the suspect with the phone and a flashlight.”

 The suspect, later identified as Bolsinger, fled through the kitchen window.
-He left behind a down vest and paring knife.Judge tosses statements made by accused serial killer
+He left behind a down vest and paring knife.9-year-old girl charged in 4-year-old brother’s death in Alabama

 EPD said Bolsinger ran from police, but he was captured by an SPD K9 Officer and his K9.
 Bolsinger claimed he knocked at the door a couple of times and then walked away when he didn’t get an answer.